Bone conduction implant surgery

 How long does a bone conduction implant operation take?

-Bone conduction implant surgery is typically an outpatient procedure that takes less than an hour.
+Bone conduction implant surgery is typically a day surgery procedure that takes under an hour.

 - Al Anazy FH, Alobaid FA, Alshiha WS.
 Sensorineural hearing loss following tympanoplasty surgery: A prospective cohort study .
 Egypt J Otolaryngol 2016;32:93-7